404.288.4444 or firstname.lastname@example.org

 Odometer fraud can happen on a new car purchase or used car purchase.
 Odometer fraud can be straight forward such as rolling back the mileage, or it can be a slight of hand on out of state paperwork.
-Most people will never even know it happened.
-And odometer fraud doesn’t have to be just mileage rollback.
-It can happen by an upstream seller, by tricky paperwork or a dealer may not even know they committed odometer fraud, and it includes inoperable or replaced odometers.
-Odometer fraud happens can make your vehicle almost worthless.
-The motor, transmission and all moving parts could be tens of thousand of miles older than anyone knows.
-If you think something is not right call us.
-Mr. Lee will take a look at no cost.
-Click our ‘Contact Us’ page for online contact or just call 404.288.4444.
+It can happen by an upstream seller.
+It can include an inoperable or replaced odometer without the proper certification.
+Odometer fraud can make your vehicle almost worthless.

 A buyer can go after the dealer that sold the vehicle and also the upstream person who participated in the odometer fraud.
 Federal odometer disclosure law damages can be $10,000 or triple the buyer’s actual damages, whichever is higher. and the offending parties have to pay the buyer’s attorney fees.
 Georgia odometer law is similar to the federal odometer law and can add another $1,500 to the buyer’s odometer claim.